 Science fairs aren’t just for older kids!
 If you’re an elementary student, you can learn a lot and have a great time doing your own project.
 For grades K-3, a demonstration of scientific principles is usually okay, although many fairs require real experiments.
 For 4th-5th graders, a complete experiment that answers a question using the scientific method is usually required.

 Before you start the experimenting part of your project, do some researchabout your topic and then use questions like the ones below to develop your own hypothesis– what you think will happen in your experiment, based on what you know (or want to find out) about science.
-It’s okay if your experiment doesn’t turn out like you predicted – that’s part of the scientific method too!
+It’s okay if your experiment doesn’t turn out like you predicted – that’s part of the scientific method too!a

 – Browse our Science Fair Supplies product category to look for more project ideas and find the supplies you need.